mark-summerfield/uxf/IDEAS.md

 ### Aliases

-**This considerably complicates the type system — is it worth it?**
+_This considerably complicates the type system — is it worth it?_

 uxf branch alias

+Aliases may be used only within ttype definitions.

 #### BNF